hashtopolis/server/doc/README.md

 ## Hashtopolis Protocol

 The current up-to-date protocol version which Hashtopolis uses to communicate with clients is contained in the `protocol.pdf` file.
+The documentation for the User API can be found in `user-api/user-api.pdf`, listing all functions which can be called.

 ## Generic Crackers